 Defining capacity planning

-- Allocating resources for specific activities.
+- Allocate resources for specific activities.

-- Accurately forecasting demand to produce services.
+- Accurately forecast demand to produce or deliver services.

 Meet your budget